-China and India are on board.
+China and India are on board with the transition to clean energy.
 As are the nearly 200 other countries, including the U.S., that recently adopted the historic Paris climate agreement.
 All countries have a vested interest in combating climate change, and all are needed.
 China and India are vying for leadership positions for this new era.
 America should be all-in as well, and join the opportunity to lead the world.
 A rising tide floats all boats.

 Photo Credit: Danny Howard, 2011; CC-BY-SA.wylio